2 Tips for Your Columbus HVAC System’s Condensate Drain Line

 There are a lot of components involved in a properly working Columbus HVAC system.
 One component that many people overlook is the drain line for the air conditioning system.
-Your Columbus air conditioning system has condenser coils that sweat the water drawn from the air in your home as it is cooled by your AC unit.
-These coils produce a significant volume of water, especially when it humidity is high, so a condensate drain pan is installed to capture the moisture and keep it from damaging your home.
+Your Columbus air conditioning system has condenser coils that sweat when moisture from the air in your home is drawn over them, as it is cooled by your AC unit.
+These coils produce a significant volume of water, especially when the humidity is high, so a condensate drain pan is installed to capture the moisture and keep it from damaging your home.

 Full inspection of your drain line involves checking quite a few components, in short, you want to look for evidence that your condensate drain is overflowing or that the liquid in your drain pan is backing up into the air handler.